lynnfaraday/aresmush.com/_root/fs3/fs3.3/min-maxing.md

 ## Why is FS3 This Way?

 I've studied RPG systems for decades, and FS3 embodies elements from my favorite systems.
-Two big things that my favorite systems have in common:
+Two things that my favorite systems have in common:

 **They don't punish you for being good.** I don't want to play the teenage adventurer just starting out in life, or the one-dimensional ace fighter jock.
 I want a system that lets me play someone who's good *and* decently well-rounded.